m5c/AsyncRestLib/README.md

  * Example: In a chat application, a client could observe arising messages
     * On server side there will be one [```BroadcastContentManager```](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContentManager.html) for the corresponding REST endpoint
     * The message class then implements the [```BroadcastContent```](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) interface and is maintained by the [```BroadcastContentManager```](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContentManager.html)

+ > Note: In case the observed content can not be serialized by the default Jackson ObjectMapper, use the [advanced BroadcastContentManager constructor](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html), to provide a custom serializer.

 #### Hands-on instructions

  * Make your state class (the object your clients requested) implement the ARL's [```BroadcastContent```](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/BroadcastContent.html) interface.